 - Glass breaking

-Who Needs Comprehensive Insurance?
+Who needs Comprehensive insurance?

-If you want to protect your vehicle, then you should choose Comprehensive insurance.
+If you want to protect your vehicle, you should choose Comprehensive insurance.
 Comprehensive insurance protects your vehicle from almost everything except a collision.

 Comprehensive insurance typically is complemented by Collision insurance, which protects your vehicle in case of a collision.